China’s Arctic Vision to tap into first-in-class ophthalmology products after deal with Eyenovia

 “Bluetooth apps are under development which will allow parents to monitor if administration was performed consistently through mobile devices which can help avoid missing doses, leading to more effective treatments,” said Wu.

-Micropine is undergoing phase III trials that should be concluded in early 2021, and Microline has just finished phase II trials and should be ready for phase III trials by the end of the year.
+Micropine is undergoing phase III clinical trials that should be concluded in early 2021 and Microline has just finished phase II trials and should be ready for third stage trials by the end of the year.

 Wu also said that Arctic Vision’s lead program of ARVN-001 (triamcinolone acetonide suprachoroidal injectable suspension) to treat macular edema will not be sidetracked.
-The company injected $32 million into the program in July and expects to file for an IND application in China before the end of the year.
+The company injected $32 million into the program in July and expects to file for an investigational new drug (IND) application in China before the end of the year.

 Moving forward, Wu said the company will be looking to redress the balance of its pipeline and strengthen its R&D capabilities